dreamportdev/Osdev-Notes/04_Userspace/04_System_Calls.md

 # System Calls
 System calls are a way for a user mode program to request something from the kernel, or other supervisor code.
 For this section we're going to focus on a user program calling the kernel directly.
 If you're writing a micro-kernel, system calls can be more complicated, as they might be redirected to other supervisor (or even user) programs, but we're not going to talk about that here.

 On x86_64 there are a few ways to perform a system call.
 The first is to dedicate an interrupt vector to be used for software interrupts.
 This is the most common, and straightforward way.
-There other main way is to use the dedicated instructions (`sysenter` and friends), however these are rather niche and have some issues of their own.
+The other main way is to use the dedicated instructions (`sysenter` and friends), however these are rather niche and have some issues of their own.
 This is discussed below.

 There are other obscure ways to perform syscalls.
 For example, executing a bad instruction will cause the cpu to trigger a #UD exception.
 This transfers control to supervisor code, and could be used as an entry to a system call.
 While not recommended for beginners, there was one hobby OS kernel that used this method.